-Kollimalai Tourism – A small hill station located in the district of Namakkal will leave you speechless with its beauty and coldness.
-Because of its narrow 70 hair pin bends kollimalai attracts lots of bike riders from Tamilnadu and Karnataka(Bangalore) as it is located nearby and would only take 5 hours to reach the hill station.
+Kollimalai Tourism – A small hill station located in Namakkal district will leave you speechless with kollihill’s beauty and various kollihills cottages to stay.
+Kollihills has narrow 70 hair pin bends & so kollimalai tourism attracts bike riders from Tamilnadu and Karnataka(Bangalore) as it is located nearby and would only take 5 hours to reach the kolli hill station.

-If you are lazy to read then skip to the end and watch the video on Ramakkalmedu Tourism.
+If you are lazy to read about then skip to the end and watch the video on Kollimalai Tourism.

-Kollimalai is also called as mountain of death but not because of any deaths happening over there but it just sounds cool to call that way.
-The meaning of Kolli hills originates from the mythological story of the goddess kollipavai who helps the siddhars to meditate peacefully inside the kolli hills forest and if there’s some evil spirit tries to distract them then the goddess would kill them.
+Located in Tamil Nadu above 1400M sea level, Kolli malai is also called as mountain of death but not because of any deaths happening over there but it just sounds cool to call that way and because of the thrill of sharp hairpin bends.
+The meaning of Kolli hills originates from the mythological story of the goddess kolli pavai also known as Ettukkai Amman who helps the siddhas who come to collect medicinal plants and to meditate peacefully inside the kolli hills forest and if there’s some evil spirit tries to distract them then the goddess would kill them.

 How to Reach Kollimalai